sidshah13/Supertal-Practical/README.md

 ## Built With

-- Swift - First class and official programming language for Android development.
+- Swift - Swift is a powerful and intuitive programming language for iOS, iPadOS, macOS, tvOS, and watchOS.
+Writing Swift code is interactive and fun, the syntax is concise yet expressive, and Swift includes modern features developers love.
+Swift code is safe by design, yet also produces software that runs lightning-fast.
-- Alamofire -
+- Alamofire - Alamofire is a Swift-based HTTP networking library for iOS and macOS
+- ReachabilitySwift - Reachability.swift is a replacement for Apple's Reachability sample, re-written in Swift with closures.
+- SDWebImage - This library provides an async image downloader with cache support.
+For convenience, we added categories for UI elements like `UIImageView`, `UIButton`, `MKAnnotationView`.

 ## Architecture
 This app uses [***Clean (VIP)***](https://clean-swift.com/clean-swift-ios-architecture/) architecture.